tech-igloo/Semi-autonomous-UV-sterilization-bot/README.md

 ## Hardware

-The main components of the bot are BLDC Hub motors for differential drive, encoders for localization using dead reckoning, Ultrasonic sensors for obstacle avoidance while in autonomous mode, and ESP32 as the main microcontroller running the web server for remote control, storage of network credentials, and recorded paths using SPIFFS file system, as well as sensing and actuation using GPIO.
+The main components of the bot are BLDC Hub motors for differential drive, encoders for localization using dead reckoning, Ultrasonic sensors for obstacle avoidance while in autonomous mode, and ESP32 as the main microcontroller running the web server for remote control and operation, storage of network credentials and recorded paths using SPIFFS file system, as well as sensing and actuation using GPIO.

 ## Coppeliasim

+Prior to developing the code for ESP32, the autonomous navigation algorithm for traversing in a 2D coordinate system was tested in the coppelia sim environment.
+Along with that obstacle avoidance functionality and all the possible fail cases were determined with various placement of obstacles.

 ## Arduino

+In the intermediate stages of development due to remote work and lack of availability of hardware, a arduino code was build for unit testing of code.
+The Arduino program produced square wave at regular intervals, the period of which could be set using the serial monitor to minic encoder feedback with speed depending upon the delay provided.
+This helped in validating the components of the autonomous and docking algorithm.

 ## MVP Setup